Thank you for your interest in the Public Policy Institute of California.

 Senior fellows hold Ph.D. degrees and are either senior university professors or individuals with extensive experience in a research institute or government agency.

 How does the summer intern program work?

-The Richard J. Riordan Summer Intern Program at PPIC provides an opportunity for undergraduate and graduate students interested in a public policy career to work in a policy research environment.
+The summer intern program at PPIC provides an opportunity for undergraduate and graduate students interested in a public policy career to work in a policy research environment.
 These internships are particularly appropriate for students in programs in economics, public administration, public policy, sociology, political science, urban planning, demography, and related disciplines.
 Generally, strong statistical and computer skills are required.

 In selecting interns, we look for a demonstrated interest in public policy research, with coursework or work experience relevant to one of the posted internship projects.
 Excellence; fit with our mission and goals; and diversity of talents, backgrounds, and viewpoints are important elements of the selection process.

-Internship project descriptions were posted in late December, with an application deadline of February 6th.
-The selection process concludes by late March.
-Internships are based in PPIC’s San Francisco and Sacramento offices and will last up to three months, ideally beginning June 5th.
+Internship project descriptions were posted in mid December, with an application deadline of February 8, 2021.
+The selection process concludes by mid April.
+The 2021 internships will be conducted remotely and will last up to eleven weeks, ideally beginning June 14th.
 Compensation is $17.50 per hour.

 Are non-U.S. citizens eligible for employment opportunities at PPIC?

 PPIC employment opportunities are open to anyone eligible to work in the U.S. If you are unsure of your eligibility, please submit your application and we will explore the details of your particular situation if we find there is a good match between your background and PPIC’s needs.